rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 #### @param

 Add a [@param](http://www.doxygen.nl/manual/commands.html#cmdparam) comment line for each function parameter passed to this function.
-The name of the parameter in the comment must match the function's parameter name.
+The name of the parameter specified after the doxygen tag must match the function's parameter name.
 Also include append `[in]`, `[out]` or `[in,out]` to the `@param` if it is not clear from the declaration and the parameter name itself.

 ```c++